 Credits: 4 Elective

 Max.
-Marks: 100 Min.
+Marks: 100 M in.
 Passing Marks: 30

-Total No. of Lectures-Tutorials-Practical (in hours per week): L-P-T: 1-0-3
+Total No. of Lectures-Tutorials-Practical (in hours per week): L-T-P: 1-0-5

 Unit Topics No. of Lectures I Introduction to storyboarding as an essential tool for planning motion graphics and animation forms a part of the course.
 Students need to be introduced to basic components of storyboards, Rule of Thirds, Foreground, Middle Ground and Background, Developing Drawing Skills, Shot Angles etc need to be explored.
-30 II Introduction of Adobe Aftereffect, Interface like tools, file, etc 30
+30 II Introduction of Adobe Aftereffect, Interface like tools, file, etc 30 Ш Fundamental Principles of motion graphics 30

-Ш 30 Suggested Readings 1.
-After Effects appre entice: Real world skills for the Aspiring Motion Graphics artist (Apprentice Series); Chris & Trish Meyer 2.
-Animated Storyte lling: Simple Steps For Creating Animation Motion Graphics: Liz Blazer 3.
-Type in Motion: In 3.
-Type in Motion: Innovations in Digital Graphics by Jeff Bellantoni & Matt Woolman .
-1. 4.
-The Art of the Storyboard: Storyboarding for Film, TV, and Animation; John Hart 5.
-Professional Storyboarding: Rules of Thumb; Sergio Paez and Anson Jew This course can be o This course can be opted as an elective by the students of following subjects: Open for all Assignment Suggested Continues Submissions, Suggested Continuot Suggested Continuous Evaluation Methods: Class Ro
+- 1. After Effects apprentice: Real world skills for the Aspiring Motion Graphics artist (Apprentice Series); Chris & Trish Meyer - 2.
+Animated Storytelling: Simple Steps For Creating Animation Motion Graphics: Liz Blazer - 3.
+Type in Motion: Innovations in Digital Graphics by Jeff Bellantoni & Matt Woolman . - 1.
+4. The Art of the Storyboard: Storyboarding for Film, TV, and Animation; John Hart - 5.
+Professional Storyboarding: Rules of Thumb; Sergio Paez and Anson Jew

+This course can be opted as an elective by the students of following subjects: Open for all

+Assignment

+Suggested Continuous Evaluation Mothods: Submissions,

+Suggested Continuous Evaluation Methods: Class Reviews &

+Presentations

-Suggested Continuous Evaluation Methods: Submissions, Class Reviews & Presentations Course prerequisites: To study this course, a student must have had this subject in class/12th/certificate/diploma.
+Course prerequisites: To study this course, a student must have had this subject in Open for all

+class/12th/certificate/diploma.
 Open for all

+Suggested equivalent online courses:

+SWAYAM OR NPTEL COURSE TITLE HERE + LINK

+Further Suggestions: